Checking Password Validity With the RISC Zero zkVM

 seal, so altering the journal requires overwriting seal contents.

 - The seal itself is verified by the zk-STARK proof system and modifying the journal hash causes seal verification to fail.

 The seal integrity requirements help protect against an attack that alters journal contents and then replaces the journal's hash.

 We now know that Bob can confirm a program's identity, computational integrity, and shared results by checking Alice's computational

 receipt.
 As a final precaution, we'd like to ensure that these checks don't accidentally reveal Alice's password.
 To understand this consideration, let's return briefly to the receipt verification process.

-Bob identifies Alice's program using a
+Bob identifies Alice's program using an

-method ID whose uniqueness is tied to the uniqueness of the guest program.
+image ID whose uniqueness is tied to the uniqueness of the guest program.
 Anyone with a valid

 receipt from Alice can therefore make guesses about the program she executed (much like guessing a password by computing candidate password hashes).
 Therefore, neither her program's identity nor its contents should be a secret.
 Guest code should never include any deterministic values that we do not expect someone to share.

 Relatedly, guest zkVM code also should not include any content that we'd expect someone to regularly change, which includes configuration files and hard-coded values.
 Alice's guest zkVM password-checking program does not vary between password choices because the password and salt are not included in the guest program's ELF binary; they are loaded into guest memory by the host.
 This not only helps protect Alice's secrets, it also ensures that Bob's Identity Service expects one unique